Bruce Beresford: Early US films

 Beresford received an offer from EMI Films to direct Horton Foote's Tender Mercies (1983).
 Star Robert Duvall won a Best Actor Oscar for his performance and Beresford earned a Best Director nomination.

-He followed it with King David (1985) starring Richard Gere which was a notable box office failure.
+He followed it with King David (1985) starring Richard Gere, which was a notable box office failure.

 Beresford returned to Australia to direct The Fringe Dwellers (1986), co-written with his first wife, Rhoisin Beresford.
 In the US he directed Crimes of the Heart (1986) from the play by Beth Henley, did a segment of the film Aria (1987), and did the comedy thriller Her Alibi (1989) with Tom Selleck.

 Driving Miss Daisy

-Beresford directed Driving Miss Daisy (1989) with Morgan Freeman and Jessica Tandy, from a play by Alfred Uhry.
+Beresford directed Driving Miss Daisy (1989) with Morgan Freeman and Jessica Tandy, based on the play by Alfred Uhry.
 It won the Academy Award for Best Picture, although Beresford was not nominated as director.
 The film was a commercial and critical success.

 Asked if he minded not even being nominated for the Best Director Oscar for Driving Miss Daisy, Beresford said: "No, not at all.
 I didn't think it was that well directed.
 It was very well written.
 When the writing's that good, you've really just got to set the camera up and photograph it."

 He directed Mister Johnson (1990) in Nigeria, with Edward Woodward; Black Robe (1991), an Australian-Canadian film based on the novel by Brian Moore; Rich in Love (1992), co-written by Uhry; A Good Man in Africa (1994) with Sean Connery from a novel by William Boyd, which in 2015 Beresford called his worst film; Silent Fall (1994), which was nominated for the Golden Bear at the 45th Berlin International Film Festival; and Last Dance (1996) with Sharon Stone.

-He wrote but did not direct Curse of the Starving Class (1994).
+He adapted but did not direct Curse of the Starving Class (1994).

 Beresford returned to Australia to direct Paradise Road (1997), which was a commercial disappointment.
 He directed a documentary, Sydney: A Story of a City (1999), then had a hit with the thriller Double Jeopardy (1999).